klust/LUMI-BE-training-materials/docs/intro-evolving/10_Support.md

 Currently the training landscape in Europe is not too well organised.
 EuroHPC is starting some new training initiatives to succeed the excellent PRACE trainings.
-Moreover, the centre coordinating the National Competence Centres also [tries to maintain an overview of available trainings](https://www.eurocc-access.eu/services/training/) (and several National Competence Centres organise trainings open to others also).
+Moreover, CASTIEL, the centre coordinating the National Competence Centres also [tries to maintain an overview of available trainings](https://www.eurocc-access.eu/services/training/) (and several National Competence Centres organise trainings open to others also).